 The driver was committing a crime and fleeing and caused a car accident.

 The driver knowingly did not maintain his or her vehicle in a safe manner (i.e. bad brakes).

 The company that owns the vehicle knowingly did not maintain the vehicle in a safe manner (i.e. bad brakes).

 The company that owns the vehicle knowingly hired an individual who should not be driving a vehicle and could cause accidents or other bad things to happen.

 Punitive damages are generally awarded to a party who has been injured by acts committed recklessly, willfully, and maliciously.
 Punitive damages generally require something more than simple negligence.

 The function of punitive damages is to punish the wrongdoer, as opposed to compensating the victim.
 The hope is that that the financial consequences will deter the wrongdoer and others from committing such acts in the future.

 In recent years, courts and juries have been more willing to issue large punitive verdicts to punish wrongdoers, especially big corporations.
 However, lawmakers, who tend to receive important financial contributions from these same big corporations, are constantly passing laws to limit punitive awards.

 Intentional Torts and Malice

 If an injured party is hurt because of an intentional tort (i.e. assault), then punitive damages may be appropriate.
-In fact, if “malice” is an element of the intentional tort, then punitive damages will be at issue in the case.
+In fact, if “malice” is an element of negligence known as the intentional tort, then punitive damages will be at issue in the case.